Global payments

 Because even tiny variations can have a significant impact, high-volume users should closely monitor forex markup.

-Platforms that make documentation easier should be used by those who deal with compliance.
+Platforms that make documentation easier should be used by those users who deal with compliance on a regular basis.

 In the end, the ideal platform strikes a balance between price, speed, transparency, and simplicity.